mroam/learnOpenGL/dictionary.md

 --------
 * ”GLEW provides a way of accessing GL functionality higher than 1.1 on certain systems.
 You can write this yourself, but GLEW certainly makes it easier (and less error-prone).
 You almost certainly need this (but there are other libraries available with the same functionality too).“ —mhagain http://www.gamedev.net/topic/656534-glfwglutglu-whats-the-best/

+* ”GLEW (GL extension wrangler library) - will give you access to all the OpenGL functions you need…“ (for openGL 3+) —blubberbert http://www.gamedev.net/topic/656534-glfwglutglu-whats-the-best/

 * [glew](http://glew.sourceforge.net)